Victor Robles Player Props: Nationals vs. Diamondbacks

 Victor Robles At The Plate

-- Robles leads Washington with an OBP of .394 this season while batting .302 with nine walks and 13 runs scored.

-- Among qualified hitters in MLB play, his batting average ranks 25th, his on-base percentage ranks 19th, and he is 126th in the league in slugging.
+- Among qualified hitters in MLB play, he ranks 36th in batting average, 28th in on-base percentage, and 136th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.